How to Be a Good Driver

 1. Know Your Limits

-Driverside.com recommends that you recognize past errors and attempt to stay away from them in the future.
-This sounds simple, but sometimes we pass off accidents as just that, “accidents”, and fail to consider what we could have done differently, even if that precaution was merely defensive.
-For example, it takes twice as long to brake on a road that is wet, than one that is dry.
+Driverside.com recommends that you recognize past errors and attempt to avoid them in the future.
+This sounds simple, but sometimes we pass off accidents as “accidents” and fail to consider what we could have done differently, even if that precaution was merely defensive.
+For example, braking on a wet road takes twice as long as braking on a dry one.
 The Telegraph recommends the following method:

 “To check you’re far enough away, watch for the car in front to pass an object – a lamppost, bridge, or sign.
 Then count how many seconds go by before you pass the same object.
 If it’s under four seconds, you should back off and allow more space.”